-In some areas, nonessential orthopaedic procedures that were postponed due to COVID-19 are now resuming.
+In many areas, nonessential orthopaedic procedures that were postponed due to COVID-19 have resumed.
 For information: Questions and Answers for Patients Regarding Elective Surgery and COVID-19.
 For patients whose procedures have not yet been rescheduled: What to Do If Your Orthopaedic Surgery Is Postponed.

-The traditional surgical approach to total hip replacement uses a single, long incision to view and access the hip joint.
-A variation of this approach is a minimally invasive procedure in which one or two shorter incisions are used.
-The goal of using shorter incisions is to reduce pain and speed recovery.
-Unlike traditional total hip replacement, the minimally invasive technique is not suitable for all patients.
-Your orthopaedic surgeon will discuss different surgical options with you.
+The traditional surgical approach to total hip replacement uses a relatively long incision, with extensive soft tissue exposure, to view and access the hip joint.
+A variation of this approach is a minimally invasive procedure in which the surgeon uses one or more shorter incisions, or changes the location of the incision.

 Despite this difference, however, both traditional hip replacement surgery and minimally invasive surgery are technically demanding and have better outcomes if the surgeon and operating team have considerable experience.

 Traditional Hip Replacement

 - The surgeon makes a 10- to 12-inch incision on the side of the hip, then splits or detaches the muscles from the hip, allowing the hip to be dislocated and fully viewed.

 - The surgeon removes the damaged femoral head and inserts a metal stem into the hollow center of the femur.
 The surgeon then places a metal or ceramic ball on the upper part of the stem.
 This ball replaces the damaged femoral head that was removed.

 - The surgeon removes the damaged cartilage surface of the socket (acetabulum) and replaces it with a metal socket.
 The surgeon may use screws or cement to hold the socket in place.